sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/custom-auth-python.md

 In the realm of API security, HMAC-signed authentication serves as a foundational concept.
 In this developer-focused blog post, we'll use HMAC-signed authentication as the basis for learning how to write gRPC custom authentication plugins with Tyk Gateway.
 Why learn how to write Custom Authentication Plugins?

-- **Foundational knowledge**: Writing custom authentication plugins provides foundational knowledge of Tyk's extensibility and customisation capabilities.
+- **Foundational knowledge**: Writing custom authentication plugins provides foundational knowledge of Tyk's extensibility and customization capabilities.
 - **Practical experience**: Gain hands-on experience in implementing custom authentication logic tailored to specific use cases, starting with HMAC-signed authentication.
 - **Enhanced control**: Exercise greater control over authentication flows and response handling, empowering developers to implement advanced authentication mechanisms beyond built-in features.